jzhang1198/kinetixsimulator/README.md

 ## Before You Begin

-Ensure you have both [anaconda](https://docs.conda.io/projects/conda/en/latest/index.html) and [git](https://git-scm.com/downloads) installed.
-Anaconda will allow you to install the requisite python software libraires that are needed to run the code.
-Git will allow you to easily access newer versions of the code as they come out.
+Ensure you have [git](https://git-scm.com/downloads) installed.
+A package manager (like [anaconda](https://docs.conda.io/projects/conda/en/latest/index.html)) is highly recommended.
+Within your virtual environment, you will need to install `python==3.9.12`.
+I've experienced issues with installation if this step is not done beforehand.

-## Setup
+## Installation

-Before utilizing this, you will need to first create a virtual environment for this notebook.
-To do this, navigate to the directory containing this notebook and run the following command in your terminal:

-<code>conda env create -f environment.yml</code>
+After you clone the repo to your local device, run `pip install -e .` to install the library and its dependencies.

 ## Theory